Have you experienced a life-shift from any of the Rare Faith books or trainings?

 3) Tell who you are!

 Be sure to leave your name the way you want it printed.
-You can provide your full name, or you can sign it with your initials.
-Tell us where you’re from, if you’d like.
+You can provide your full name, a pen name, or you can sign your initials.
+Also tell us where you’re from, if you’re willing.

-4) Submit your responses using my contact form.
+4) Submit your responses using my contact form (click here).